-Additionally, we’ve included a number of lists of useful web sites and recommended books.
-This is a collection of the resources that we use ourselves in our daily work as technical writers.
+Additionally, I’ve included a number of lists of useful web sites and recommended books.
+This is a collection of the resources that I use myself in my daily work as a technical writer.

 You can find the links within the navigation area on the left.